Lelir/hacking-mifit-api-watchface/README.md

-# Reverse engineering of the Mi Fit API wit the goal to retrieve watchface create in https://watchface.zepp.com/designer/
+# Reverse engineering of the Mi Fit API wit the goal to retrieve watchface created in https://watchface.zepp.com/designer/

 ### Retrieving watchface